 Thank you for the tremendous responses on the last post about wearing less makeup.
-There were so many questions in the comments both here and on Facebook as well as many, many emailed questions, that I decided to post a part two about my makeup choices.
-As always, I never say that this is what you should do; I am just allowing you to be part of the decision-making process about what is best for me.
+There were so many questions in the comments both here and on Facebook and many, many emailed questions that I decided to post a part two about my makeup choices.
+I never say that this is what you should do; I am just allowing you to be part of the decision-making process about what is best for me.

 We went away for the weekend to celebrate Mr. Mickey’s birthday.
 That’s me with Thia, the lodge cat at the place we stayed.
 I am wearing almost no makeup.
 I have to say it felt great!

-As someone mentioned in the comments section, what I eat and drink plays a huge part in the quality of my skin.
-Clean food and water give me a clean complexion while eating processed food, and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.
+As someone mentioned in the comments section, what I eat and drink plays a huge part in my skin quality.
+Clean food and water give me a clean complexion, while eating processed food and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.

 Now on to the products I use and why.

 I had skin cancer once, so I never want to go through that again.
-I wear a hat and sunglasses when I am going to be out in the sun for more than a few minutes.
-I also wear sunscreen by Neutrogena, which is not greasy at all, and it has no noticeable fragrance.
+I wear a hat and sunglasses when I will be out in the sun for more than a few minutes.
+I also wear sunscreen.

 I fill in my brows with small upward strokes and a very light hand.
 I use the pen above by Kat Von D in the lightest color they have, which is Blonde.

 The next step is a minimal amount of eyeshadow applied to make my hooded eyes appear less so.
 I use neutral colors, and I always try to pick up the colors in my skin, hair, and eyes.
 I never match my clothing.
 Never!
 I blend the color toward the center of my eyelid only.
 I never swoop it out toward my hairline.
-The lightest color always goes in the corners near my nose and then gets darker as I approach the outer part of my eyelid.
+The lightest color always goes in the corners near my nose and then gets darker as I approach my eyelid’s outer part.
 I no longer put any highlight color on the brow bone above the crease.

-I apply eyeliner into only the top lash line and slightly above and under the lashes on the waterline.
+I apply eyeliner into only the top lash line and slightly above and under the waterline’s lashes.
 I do not apply anything to the lower lash line because that can look very harsh.
 I use a liner pencil by Beautycounter.
 A few strokes of mascara and the eyes are done.
 My mascara is also by Beautycounter.
 Other products have made my eyes water and itch, so I do not stray from these trusted products.